TuanKietLe/RC-And-Autodrive-Car/README.md

 The project aims to demonstrate the capabilities of the ESP32 in handling real-time tasks such as motor control, wireless communication, and autonomous decision-making.
 By incorporating features like obstacle detection, path planning, and environment awareness, the autonomous driving mode highlights practical applications of concepts like IoT, machine learning, and robotics in a compact and affordable design.
 Whether for educational purposes, prototyping, or just for fun, this RC car project serves as a stepping stone into the exciting world of embedded systems and intelligent automation.
 ## Project Result
+The RC car project utilizing the ESP32 microcontroller successfully met its objectives, delivering a system capable of operating in both manual and autonomous driving modes.
+Through meticulous design and implementation, the project demonstrated the ESP32's ability to manage complex tasks, including wireless communication, motor control, and real-time decision-making.

+In manual mode, the car showcased precise responsiveness to user inputs transmitted via a Bluetooth controller.
+The seamless communication between the controller and the ESP32 ensured smooth control of the car’s movements, including acceleration, decceleration, turn left, right, and go forward.
+This mode provided a user-friendly interface for remote operation, proving the robustness and reliability of the system.

+In autonomous mode, the car successfully transitioned into self-driving operations.
+Using sensor inputs from components such as ultrasonic sensors, the car effectively detected and avoided obstacles in its path.
+Real-time adjustments ensured the car could handle dynamic scenarios, demonstrating the potential of intelligent automation in compact robotics.

 ## Materials Used
 ### Controller